musarratChowdhury/git-experiment/Readme.md

 -- we will see how to revert to either the last commit or any other commit using the commit ID.
 -- I have created a file called Readme.md.
 -- we add this line for the second commit.
+-- we intend to add this a mistake.

 ## Git Revert Command